apache/flink/docs/content/docs/dev/table/concepts/timezone.md

 {{< hint info >}}
 Before Flink 1.13, the function return type of `PROCTIME()` is `TIMESTAMP`, and the return value is the `TIMESTAMP` in UTC time zone, e.g. the wall-clock shows `2021-03-01 12:00:00` at Shanghai, however the `PROCTIME()` displays `2021-03-01 04:00:00` which is wrong.
-Flin 1.13 fixes this issue and uses `TIMESTAMP_LTZ` type as return type of `PROCTIME()`, users don't need to deal time zone problems anymore.
+Flink 1.13 fixes this issue and uses `TIMESTAMP_LTZ` type as return type of `PROCTIME()`, users don't need to deal time zone problems anymore.
 {{< /hint >}}

 The PROCTIME() always represents your local timestamp value, using TIMESTAMP_LTZ type can also support DayLight Saving Time well.